avimaybee/focusflow/src/README.md

 A multi-stage solution was implemented to create a robust file processing pipeline:
 1.  **Client-Side Validation & Conversion:** The `useFileUpload` hook was refined to include strict checks on file size (e.g., under 10MB) and type (PDF, image, text) before attempting to read the file.
 It efficiently converts the validated file into a `data:mime/type;base64,...` Data URI.
 2.  **Streamlined API Handling:** The Next.js API route at `/api/chat` was configured to handle large request bodies.
 It receives the entire JSON payload, including the Data URI.
-3.  **Genkit Media Handling:** The `chatFlow` was architected to correctly pass the Data URI to the Gemini model.
-The `chat.send()` method in Genkit natively supports a `media` object, so the Data URI is passed as `{ media: { url: context } }`.
-This tells Genkit to handle the base64 decoding and present the file content to the model in an optimal format.
+3.  **Direct Gemini API Integration:** The `chatFlow` function makes direct fetch requests to the Gemini API with the conversation context.
+File content can be included in the request payload for multimodal processing.

 This solution ensures that users can seamlessly upload documents, have them processed efficiently, and receive AI-generated insights based on the full context of their materials, which is the cornerstone of the FocusFlow AI experience. meow